What is the admissions process?

 While your loved one is in detox, visitation is not permitted.
 This is to allow your loved one the time and space to completely focus on getting physically well.

-If you loved one is in our Residential treatment program, they will be eligible to receive visitors after successfully completing seven days in the program.
+If your loved one is in our Residential treatment program, they will be eligible to receive visitors after successfully completing seven days in the program.

 Please note that all visitors must be approved by a clinician prior to scheduling a visit.
-If you are a first-time visitor, you will be required to attend the Family Wellness Orientation which is held Sundays from 9:30 AM to 12:15 PM.
-Afterwards, you will be visiting with your loved one until visitation hours end at 5:00pm.
+If you are a first-time visitor, you will be required to attend the Family Wellness Orientation which is held Sundays from 10:30 AM to 12:15 PM.
+Afterwards, you are able to enjoy lunch with your loved one and continue your visit until 5:00pm.
 If you have already completed orientation, you can visit your loved one Sundays from 1:30 PM to 5:00 PM.

 Can I call my loved one while they are in treatment?

 You cannot call your loved one, however, you can call the client message center 24 hours a day and leave them messages.
 Your loved one will have access to a phone during non-program hours to make outgoing phone calls.